prodemmi/laravel-apiful/README.md

 # Pagination

-Maybe you want to response a paginated data and like to have entity data and pagination data seperated.`withPagination( )` method is for this:
+Maybe you want to respond a paginated data and like to have entity data and pagination data separated.`withPagination( )` method is for this:

 ```php
   return apiful($users)->withPagination();